eae-mendoza/Mixed-Integer-Programming-Sudoku-Solver/README.md

 PuLP Sudoku documentation page.
 This uses a different, but equivalent, type of constraints that are not natively linear.
 The absolute difference is linearized using pair-wise comparisons and a binary variable.

-It is less efficient than but, I believe it's more intuitive when coming from a Mathematical/Statistical Background instead of natively coming from a Programming background.
+It is less efficient than the more used method, but I believe it's more intuitive when coming from a Mathematical/Statistical Background instead of natively coming from a Programming background.